The 'malicious' scene from Netflix series The Crown that left Prince Philip 'terribly upset'

 The pressure for an apology comes after reports from a royal expert that one particular storyline left the late Prince 'terribly upset' even though not everything is factual (opens in new tab) in The Crown.

-It comes as The Crown is looking for a little boy to play Prince William in season five.
+It comes as the show is looking for a little boy (opens in new tab) to play Prince William in The Crown season five (opens in new tab).
 A teenage Philip was portrayed by actor Finn Elliot, 18.
 Matt Smith, 38, played the Duke in series one and two and Tobias Menzies, 47, took over for series four and five.

 Not only was the death an upsetting thing to watch being replayed on screen but the drama suggested that Philip was being blamed by his father Prince Andrew, for his sister's tragic death.